Customer Success Stories

 With a 2,160-strong workforce, the Department of Health and Social Care (DHSC) aims to transform care, so people can live more independent, healthier lives in their community for longer.
 Top priorities include supporting the NHS, adopting good commercial practice, and maximising health and economic productivity through research and innovation.

 That means ensuring vital paper documentation never gets lost and is quick and easy to retrieve.
-The foundations for this proactive records management ethos had been laid when Iron Mountain® helped standardise processes and consolidate off-site archiving.
+The foundations for this proactive records management ethos had been laid when Iron Mountain® helped standardise processes and consolidate off-site records management.

 An even bigger challenge followed when the government dissolved Primary Care Trusts and Strategic Health Authorities.
 The largest reorganisation in the history of the NHS meant a vast archiving estate had to be split and transferred to different owners.